-If you receive a lump-sum distribution from a qualified retirement plan, you may be able to elect optional methods of figuring the tax on the distribution.
+Lump-sum distributions.
+If you receive a lump-sum distribution from a qualified retirement plan (a qualified employee plan or qualified employee annuity), you may be able to elect optional methods of figuring the tax on the distribution.
 The part from active participation in the plan before 1974 may qualify for capital gain treatment.
 The part from participation after 1973 (and any part from participation before 1974 that you do not report as capital gain) is ordinary income.
 You may be able to use the 5- or 10-year tax option to figure tax on the ordinary income part.

 You can use these tax options to figure your tax on a lump-sum distribution only if the plan participant was born before 1936.

-You may be able to figure the tax on a lumpsum distribution under the 5-year tax option even if the plan participant was born after 1935.
-You can choose this option for tax years beginning before the year 2000 only if the distribution is made on or after the date the participant reached age 59/2 and the distribution otherwise qualifies.
-For more detailed information, get Publication 575 or Form 4972, Tax on Lump-Sum Distributions.
+However, you may be able to use the 5-year tax option even if the plan participant was born after 1935, but only if the distribution was made on or after the date the participant reached age 591/2.